18F/Dot-Net-Encasement/README.md

 ## Part 2: Creating a REST Controller

-To demonstrate how to build a service that can sit in front of an existing REST service, we'll use the API's built into the Data.gov site.
-This site is built on the open source CKAN platform, so it's APIs are well documented and well understood.
+To demonstrate how to build a service that can sit in front of an existing REST service, we'll use the API's built into the [Data.gov site](https://www.data.gov/).
+This site is built on the open source CKAN platform, so it's APIs are [well documented](http://docs.ckan.org/en/latest/api/) and well understood.

 We'll create a controller that can be used to query the Data.gov site, and return a portion of the raw response from the CKAN API.
 This might match a use case you would encounter if you had an existing legacy service that you wanted to query and return only part of, or if you wanted to query an existing service and combine part of the response with data from another service or backend system.

-Navigate to the `WebApi` directory and create a new Controller called `RestController.cs`:
+Navigate to the `WebApi` directory and create a new controller called `RestController.cs`:

 ```bash
 $ cd WebApi